 Months of entry

-The German Studies MA offers a wide range of courses covering many aspects of German language, culture and history.
+The German Studies pathway of the MA in Language, Culture and History offers a wide range of modules covering many aspects of German language, culture and history.
 This highly flexible programme allows students from a diversity of backgrounds to pursue topics in more depth, to acquire new areas of interdisciplinary expertise and to enhance their German language skills.

 UCL's central location offers students easy access to excellent resources, including the British Library, the Institute for Germanic Studies, the German Historical Institute and the Institute of Historical Research.
 The cultural offerings of the Goethe Institut, the Austrian Institute, and a wealth of exhibitions, films and theatrical performances are all nearby.